Description & Overview

 Gracefully pyramidal in youth, Canadian Hemlock becomes pendulously pyramidal and open with age.
 Light yellow-green spring growth changes to a lustrous dark green, with small, graceful cones held on the branches.
 Cooler, moister sites are best for this tree.

 This is one of few evergreens that will grow reliably in heavy shade.
 It is an ideal screening plant as long as the site requirements are met.
 It also functions well as a specimen tree.
-It should be planted in somewhat protected sites to protect it from wind burn.
-Excellent for planting beneath established trees.
+It should be planted in somewhat protected sites to protect it from wind burn and is excellent planted beneath established trees.

 Canadian Hemlock stands are an important habitat and food source for deer during the winter months and also provide cover to grouse and turkey.
-The dense canopy provides excellent cover for many birds and is preferred by Chickadees as a winter food source.
-The native Columbia Silkmoth uses the tree as a larval host.
+The dense canopy provides excellent cover for many birds and is preferred by Chickadees, Red Crossbills, White-winged Crossbills, Pine Siskin, and Rose-breasted Grosbeaks as a winter food source.